 Estancia Tercera Barranca

-This is a family run, 6,500 hectare working estancia with breathtaking views of the Towers and Paine Massif from the East.
+This is a family-run, 6,500-hectare working estancia with breathtaking views of the famous granite towers and eastern side of the Paine Massif.
 It continues to function as a sheep farm.
-It's seven rooms are all in the reconverted farmhouse and are simple but comfortable.
+Its seven rooms are all in the converted farmhouse and may be simple but are perfectly comfortable.

 Estancia Las Chinas

 A recently converted old-fashioned ranch house, Las Chinas acts as an annex to the Cerro Guido lodge.
-Rooms have 2-4 bunk beds and shared bathrooms with hot water and modern facilities, but the real adventure begins outside in the Las Chinas valley, where you can explore the surroundings right from the estancia.
-After your Torres del Paine trek, this is the perfect place to do a bit of exploring and also rest your legs in front of the fireplace.
+It can host up to 14 people in four rooms of two to four bunk beds (extra beds can be added) and has four shared bathrooms with hot water and modern facilities.
+The real adventure begins outside in the Las Chinas valley, where you can explore the surroundings right from the estancia.
+After your Torres del Paine trek, this is the perfect place to do a bit of exploring and rest your legs in front of the fireplace.

 Estancia Laguna Sofia

 When it comes to horse riding, this cosy guest house has a huge amount to offer.
-With over 5000 hectares, there are numerous stunning landscapes to explore, and as it only sleeps 8 people, you really will feel like you're escaping the beaten track.
-It is found on the shore of Lake Sofia and is near a lovely waterfall.
-A very comfortable place to relax with a Pisco Sour after your day on horse-back in the National Park.
+With over 5000 hectares, there are numerous stunning landscapes to explore, and as it only sleeps eight people, you really will feel like you're escaping the beaten track.
+In a beautiful spot on the shore of Lake Sofia, near a lovely waterfall, this is a very comfortable place to relax with a Pisco Sour after your day on horseback in the national park.